EWU News

 Photo of Mia Blomgren.

 Blomgren, a communications major with a public relations emphasis, works at a local coffee stand and as an assistant at a yoga studio.
-She balances work hours with class hours and studies and recently completed an internship at Numerica Credit Union.
+Balancing work with classes and studying, she recently completed an internship at Numerica Credit Union.

 For the past three years, Blomgren has also served on the board of the Eastern Washington University chapter of the Public Relations Student Society of America (PRSSA).
-Through her leadership in the organization, she organized a community-service project leading into the holidays that collected handmade cards featuring positive messages for residents at the Cheney Care Center.
+Through her involvement with PRSSA, she has strengthened her leadership and communication skills while building connections across campus and in the community.
+As the holidays approached, she organized a community-service project that collected handmade cards featuring positive messages for residents at the Cheney Care Center.

-Financial support played a pivotal role in applied learning that is helping her develop workplace skills.
-Last spring, a stipend provided through the Krumble Foundation allowed Blomgren to accept an unpaid internship with the EWU advancement unit.
-That role helped her develop communication, interviewing and storytelling skills, which eventually led to her current position at Numerica.
+Financial support played a pivotal role in helping Blomgren gain professional experience while completing her degree.
+Last spring, a stipend provided through the Krumble Foundation allowed her to accept an unpaid internship with the EWU Advancement unit.
+During this experience, she honed her communication, interviewing and storytelling skills, which helped prepare her for her position at Numerica.

-Through her work with PRSSA and EWU advancement, Blomgren has seen how scholarship donors impact the student body.
+Through her work with PRSSA and EWU Advancement, Blomgren has seen firsthand how scholarships can make a difference for students.
 She has heard, written about and shared stories from fellow students who couldn’t have finished college—or participated in internships—without donor support.

 “I just want to express my thanks.
-I really deeply appreciate it,” Blomgren said.
+I really deeply appreciate it,” Blomgren says.

 **Photo by Aaron Weer.